The-Foreigners/The-Foreigners.github.io/_posts/726-1-12-Questioning-Vyerith.md

 **What do you know about Black Spider?** A lot....want's Gundrand dead.

-**Is Black Spider a doppelganger?** Never seen him in another form than a drow.
+**Is Black Spider a doppelganger?** Never seen him in another form other than a drow.

 **Are you confident that Black Spider is not a doppelganger and is a drow?** ...